-Time to Buy the Dip in EV Stocks?
-Here's 7 to Consider
+Buy the Dip in EV Stocks?
+Here Are 7 to Consider

-If you're looking to gain exposure to electric vehicle stocks following their recent pullback, here are some names worth watching.
+If you're looking to gain exposure to electric vehicle stocks while they're still down, here are some names worth watching.

 This year hasn't been quite as kind to electric vehicle (EV) stocks as 2020 was.
 As a case in point, Tesla (TSLA) – the closest thing in this space to an established company – saw its shares rise by 743% last year.
-But the price is down by about 12% thus far in 2021.
+But TSLA stock is virtually flat in 2021 vs. a 20% gain for the broader market.

-And Tesla certainly isn't the only electric vehicle maker struggling to find its mojo this year.
-The entire sector has struggled as investors have booked profits and cheaper value stocks have come back into favor.
+Tesla certainly isn't the only electric vehicle maker struggling to find its mojo this year.
+The entire sector has lagged as investors have booked profits and cheaper value stocks have come back into favor.

 So, what's the story here?
 Is the epic run in EV stocks over, or is it merely taking a well-deserved break?

 While electric vehicles aren't exactly a novelty anymore, they're just now hitting their stride.
 Tesla produced about half a million cars last year and expectations are for even more sales in 2021.
 Its competitors are ramping up production, too.
 Electrification of the American auto fleet is a priority of the Biden administration, as is seizing global leadership in renewable energy.